keithhand/uco-maps/README.md

 * Services (job queues, cache servers, search engines, etc.)

-* <h2>Deployment instructions</h2>
+## Local editing instructions

   - In order to deploy locally I am assuming have docker already installed.
 If you are using Windows, load 'Docker Quickstart Terminal'; otherwise, load your default terminal emulator.
-    - <em><b>IMPORTANT</b>: If you are using Windows, you have to use [this](https://github.com/docker/labs/issues/215#issuecomment-304596295) fix because of the way windows handles newline characters.
-After applying the fix, delete and reclone the project using git.</em>
+    - _**IMPORTANT**: If you are using Windows, you have to use [this](https://github.com/docker/labs/issues/215#issuecomment-304596295) fix because of the way windows handles newline characters.
+After applying the fix, delete and reclone the project using git._

   - Locate your project directory and cd into it
     - ``` ex. cd Documents/School/se-project ```.

   - You must first build the project with
     - ``` docker-compose build ```.
-      - <em>NOTE: This step is only required if there are major changes to the docker container or ruby project. </em>

   - Next you just have to start the docker container up on your system.
     - ``` docker-compose up -d ```